GaganBehrh/p5frontendpart/README.md

 ![Resposive Image](src/media/Responsive.png)
-Looking to post your recipes?
-You've come to the right place!
-ReciBook is a place where you can view the recipes of the other people.
-You can create your own free account and add an unlimited number of recipes and share it.This website is also responsive
+Looking to create new recipesrecipes?
+Welcome to ReciBook You've come to the right place!
+ReciBook is a place where you can be very creative and create your own recipes, view, edit and delete these recipes once they are old and not useful.
+You can create your own free account and add an unlimited number of recipes and share it.This website is also responsive.
+The website uses React frontend framework to create this project and retreives and sends the data in the backend with the django-api.The user is able to view all those created recipes on a page .
+The user is able to sign up and sign on this website

 ## React
 React is a library for building user interfaces, which comprise only one part of an app.
 Deciding on all the other parts — styles, routers, npm modules, ES6 code, bundling and more — and then figuring out how to use them is a drain on developers.
 This has become known as javascript fatigue.
 Despite this complexity, usage of React continues to grow.